ajread4/ctf-help/Miscellaneous.md

 ## Download String
 Sometimes Cobalt Strike payloads must be grabbed by the target using PowerShell.
 Best avenue is to google deobfuscation of PowerShell with Cobalt Strike Beacons.
 Example [here](https://medium.com/@polygonben/deobfuscating-a-powershell-cobalt-strike-beacon-loader-c650df862c34)

+# Redis
+Redis is a type of server that has been seen in previous CTFs.

+## Redis CLI
+Use ```redis-cli``` to interact with the redis server to find the flags.